rambasnet/Python-Fundamentals/README.md

 ### University and High-school Coding Instructors

-Depending on the course level and topics covered, intructors can pick and choose appropriate chapters.
-E.g., we've used Chapter 1 - 15 (skipping some chapters such as as Functions-Lambda) in Beginning programing 3/4-credit university courses (CS0 and CS1) where students have no prior experience to programming.
-On the otherhand, we've also used all the chapters for 2-credit advanced programing courses where students have some prior programming experiences in Python or other programming languages (CS1, CS2 level).
+Depending on the course level and topics covered, instructors can pick and choose appropriate chapters.
+E.g., we've used Chapter 1 - 15 (skipping some chapters such as Functions-Lambda) in Beginning programing 3/4-credit university courses (CS0 and CS1) where students have no prior experience to programming.
+On the other hand, we've also used all the chapters for 2-credit advanced programing courses where students have some prior programming experiences in Python or other programming languages (CS1, CS2 level).

 ### Self learners

-Depending on their skill and interest level, learners can move as swiftly as appropairate through the chapters.
-Try solving some exercises towards the end of each chpater before moving on for self assessment of the mastery of the materails.
+Depending on their skill and interest level, learners can move as swiftly as appropriate through the chapters.
+Try solving some exercises towards the end of each chapter before moving on for self-assessment of the mastery of the materials.

 ## How to use these notebooks

 ### Important

-Inorder to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
-You can run provided cells to see the output, follow along and learn from it but it's important that you either start a new jupyter notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.
+In order to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
+You can run provided cells to see the output, follow along and learn from it but it's important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided.

 ### Online service